wzod/docs/source/containers/run-apps.md

 ![Running remnux/pescanner](containers/remnux-docker-pescanner.gif)

-To use pescanner, first `bash` or another shell in its container and then specify the `pescanner` command, followed by the path to the file you'd like to examine:
+To use pescanner, first run `bash` or another shell in its container and then specify the `pescanner` command, followed by the path to the file you'd like to examine.
+You'll probably want to share a directory between the container and your underlying host, so that pescanner can access your samples.

-    sudo docker run --rm -it remnux/pescanner bash

-However, you'll probably want to share a directory between the container and your underlying host, so that pescanner can access your samples.
 To do this, invoke Docker with the `-v` parameter to specify a shared directory that the container and the underlying host will be able to access:

     sudo docker run --rm -it -v ~/workdir:/home/nonroot/workdir remnux/pescanner bash